 Getting regular physical exercise and staying active is a great way to boost your overall health.
 Additionally, research shows that men who exercise after prostate cancer treatment may be less likely to die than men who don’t.
 A2008 study also shows that men who are overweight or obese may have a poorer outcome than men who are at a healthy weight if their cancer returns.

 A 2011 study found that men who smoke at the time they’re diagnosed have an increased risk of death compared to men who were not smoking.
-Additionally, men who quit smoking for at least 10 years have a similar or reduced risk for prostate cancer-related death when compared to men who’ve never smoked.
+Additionally, men who quit smoking for at least 10 years have a for prostate cancer-related death when compared to men who’ve never smoked.

 Seek treatment for sexual health